Vets-Who-Code/Prework/README.md

 ### Browser

-The preferred browser for Vets Who Code is the Google Chrome, due to its popularity and its robust developer tools.
+The preferred browser for Vets Who Code is Google Chrome, due to its popularity and its robust developer tools.
 To download it please go [here](https://www.google.com/chrome/) and follow the prompts.

 ### Using GitHub